 - was arrested and did not have enough money in his/her account to continue paying child support4

-As long as the U.S. Attorney’s Office cannot prove to the court beyond a reasonable doubt that that the defendant willfully ceased paying child support, there should be no criminal liability.
+As long as the U.S. Attorney’s Office cannot prove to the court beyond a reasonable doubt that the defendant willfully ceased paying child support, there should be no criminal liability.

 4. Will I lose child custody?